jacobmoncur/SketchVectorDrawable/README.md

 # Export Android VectorDrawable

-Exports assets as VectorDrawable for Android.
+Exports assets as a VectorDrawable for Android.
 Say goodbye to a bajillion assets.

 ![screenshot](img/screenshot1.png)